 Just as you would not wait until the week before a marathon to start training, you should not wait to study for the LSAT.
 Study each and every day, take a practice test each week, and space your prep time out over a period of weeks to ensure you are not cramming before the exam.

 The LSAT is not a content-based exam.
 This means you cannot cram and memorize your way to success.
 Rather, achieving a high score on the LSAT requires lots of preparation, and cannot be done at the last minute.
 When preparing for the LSAT, starting early (4-6 months before your test date) will keep the pressure off.
-Make sure the test prep program you use isn't one that restricts or eliminates your access to prep materials at the end of a set period of time.
-With LSATMax, students have the option of lifetime access to all test prep materials, ensuring that their prep proceeds on their schedule, not ours.
+Make sure the test prep program you use gives you instant access for more than enough time needed to sufficiently prepare.

 Keep Calm and Crush the LSAT